Swethaa-git/PDF-Summarizer/README.md

-# 📄 AI-Powered Multi-PDF Summarizer and Chatbot
+# 📄 AI-Powered Multi-PDF Summarizer

 This project is a smart web application that allows users to upload multiple PDF documents and get concise summaries using AI.
 It also features a chatbot interface that can answer questions based on the content inside those PDFs.